pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ## Project Refinement (June 2026)

-### 1) Transition from Representation Comparison to Autoencoder-Centered Research (06/18)

-**Decision:** Refined the project scope from comparison of pretrained and autoencoder-based video representations to a focused investigation of self-supervised autoencoder learning for Video Question Answering (VideoQA).

-**Rationale:** While representation comparison provided a useful experimental framework, the revised direction places greater emphasis on machine-learning methodology, self-supervised learning, representation learning, and downstream task evaluation.
-The new scope more closely aligns with the project's primary research objective of determining whether compact representations learned from unlabeled video data preserve sufficient information for VideoQA reasoning.

-### 2) Remove Pretrained Representation Workflow from the Experimental Pipeline (06/18)

-**Decision:** Removed the pretrained-representation experimental branch from the project architecture and notebook workflow.

-**Rationale:** Eliminating the pretrained-representation workflow simplifies the experimental design and allows the project to focus on the relationship between self-supervised representation learning, video reconstruction, compression, and downstream VideoQA performance.

-### 3) Retain Baseline VideoQA as the Control Condition (06/18)
+### 1) Retain Baseline VideoQA as the Control Condition (06/18)

-**Decision:** Retained the baseline VideoQA workflow using original video evidence while establishing autoencoder-based VideoQA as the primary experimental workflow.
+**Decision:** Retained the baseline VideoQA workflow using original NExT-QA videos as the control condition for all representation-learning experiments.

-**Rationale:** The baseline workflow provides a consistent reference point for evaluating the effects of representation learning, reconstruction quality, and information compression.
-Comparing reconstructed video evidence against original video evidence enables direct assessment of information preservation and downstream reasoning performance.
+**Rationale:** The baseline workflow provides a consistent reference for evaluating both pretrained CLIP representations and self-supervised autoencoder representations.
+Comparing downstream VideoQA performance against the baseline isolates the effects of representation learning while maintaining a common evaluation methodology across all experimental pipelines.

 ---